AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 This leads a unique relationship between lateral force, slip angle and lateral load transfer.
+It is worth noting that in this way the lateral force of the single track model is totally independent from the speed.

 <figure class="image">
   <img src="Images/single/axle1.png">